-Alternative 2 would not result in a cumulatively considerable contribution to impacts on visual resources.
+Alternative 2 would not result in a cumulative contribution to visual resources.
 Therefore, Alternative 2 would not cause an incremental impact that would be significant when added to the impacts on visual resources from other past, present, and reasonably foreseeable future actions.